 2. The auctions and bidding process

-- 2.1 The Auctions will run from 6 April 2018 and will conclude with a live event held at Prestonfield House Hotel, Edinburgh, on 3 May 2018 (the “Term”).
+- 2.1 The Auctions will run from early April and will conclude with a live event held at Prestonfield House Hotel, Edinburgh, on 2 May 2019 (the “Term”).

 - 2.2 Individuals wishing to place a bid (each a “Participant”) prior to the live event can do so from the beginning of the Term by:-